TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/44 - Acts/Acts 7/Acts 7.53.md

 ---

-ye who received the law as it was ordained by angels, and kept it not.
+You received the law as it was ordained by angels, and didn't keep it!"